 joint custody.
 In such situations, both parents will set up a schedule where the child

-easiest done when the parents live in close proximity with each other
+done when the parents live in close proximity with each other as the child

-as the child can then attend the same school and maintain the same support
+can then attend the same school and maintain the same support group.
+If

-group.
-If sole custody is awarded, however, the court will often work
+sole custody is awarded, however, the court will often work with the non-custodial

 visitation schedule so that the child can spend time with both parents.